damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 image_title: /images/8_8/team.jpg
 ---

-We're not slowing down.
-GitLab is getting better with every release and 8.8 is no exception.
-This release we're starting to introduce further improvements to the navigation, do serious step up in the power of GitLab CI and add convenient `.gitignore` templates.
+Fresh off our third GitLab Summit, this time in Austin, Texas, we are releasing our 54th consecutive release on the 22nd of the month.
+Sunday or not, we are not slowing our release schedule and are excited to show you what we're launching today.
+GitLab 8.8 is ready to go with GitLab CI improvements, performance enhancements, convenient templates, and more!

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Matt Oakes for contributing the support for suppressing text file diffs on the